 Make sure to warm up first.

 You may want to apply heat to your joints before you begin walking to help them warm up.
 You can also do stretching exercises to get your knee joints limber and moving.
-Start your walk slow to allow time for your joints to warm up.
+Start your walk slowly to allow time for your joints to warm up.
 You can pick up your pace after a few minutes if you want.
 Think about taking your walks during low-pain times of the day.
 For example, if you are stiffer in the morning, get up and move around for a minute or two every half hour before walking.
 You will enjoy your walks more and that will help you be consistent.

 Aim for 6000 or more steps per day.